metamn/react/content/blog/on-design-systems/index.md

 It presents past and current front-end development paradigms and examines why they lead, or not, to consistent user interfaces.

-And comes to the conclusion, that hacking and non-programming languages must be replaced with standard software development tools and patterns to end fragility in front-end development.
+And comes to the conclusion: to end fragility in front-end development &mdash; standard software development patterns and practices should replace the current hacking mindset and non-programming languages.

 ## 4. Implementing a design system in React and Typescript